 Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
-These blood vessels are designed to leak fluid from the bloodstream into a system of miniature tubules that process the fluid to become urine.
+These blood vessels are designed to leak fluid from the bloodstream into a system of miniature tubules.
+The tubules secrete and reabsorb chemicals and substances from the fluid to cause it to become urine.
+The urine then drains from the tubules into larger and larger tubes until it leaves the kidney.
 Normally this filtering system permits fluid and small molecules (but almost no protein or blood cells) to leak into the tubules.
 Diseases that affect the kidneys can be divided into three categories based on the way they affect different parts of the kidneys:

-Nephrotic syndrome causes large amounts of protein to leak from blood into the urine.
+Nephrotic syndrome causes large amounts of protein to leak from blood into the urine (see Nephrotic Syndrome).
 This leakage can be caused by damage to the glomeruli by inflammatory or noninflammatory processes.
 In inflammatory processes, red blood cells appear in the urine.
-Nephrotic syndrome caused by inflammation therefore has characteristics similar to those of glomerulonephritis.
+Nephrotic syndrome caused by inflammation, therefore, has characteristics similar to those of glomerulonephritis.
 With noninflammatory processes, no red blood cells appear in the urine.
 Some forms of nephrotic syndrome can be severe.
-The glomeruli become scarred, and kidney failure develops.
+The glomeruli become scarred, and kidney failure (loss of most kidney function) develops.
 In less severe forms of nephrotic syndrome, kidney function decreases very little.

 Tubulointerstitial nephritis often is caused by a toxic or allergic reaction to a drug.
-White blood cells or scar tissue appears in the kidney's tissues.
-Infection of the kidneys (pyelonephritis—see Urinary Tract Infections (UTI): Kidney Infection (Pyelonephritis)) can also cause tubulointerstitial nephritis.
-When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to perform their normal functions, such as concentrating urine, eliminating (excreting) waste products from the body, or balancing the excretion of sodium and other electrolytes, such as potassium.
+White blood cells or scar tissue appears in the affected kidney.
+Infection of the kidneys (pyelonephritis—see Kidney Infection (Pyelonephritis)) can also cause tubulointerstitial nephritis.
+When inflammation damages the tubules and surrounding tissues, the kidneys may become unable to perform their normal functions, such as concentrating urine, eliminating (excreting) waste products from the body, or balancing the excretion of acid, sodium, and other electrolytes, such as potassium.
 If the damage is severe and affects both kidneys, the result is kidney failure.